What follows is a partial list of states in which legislation related to "academic bills of rights" was introduced.

 North Carolina SB1139 (.pdf), would have requires each constituent institution of the university of North Carolina to adopt an "academic bill of rights."
 It was sent to the Committee on Education and Higher Education, but failed when Legislature adjourned in 2005.

-The Ohio legislature considered a bill that closely resembles David Horowitz's earliest proposals.
+The Ohio legislature considered Senate Bill 24 bill that closely resembled David Horowitz's earliest proposals.
 In early September, the legislation was withdrawn after administrators of public colleges and universities agreed to address related issues as needed.
-Read the AAUP press release.
-(9/17/05) Read the Ohio University Faculty Senate Resolution.

 The Pennsylvania House of Representatives passed Pennsylvania HR 177 (.pdf) establishing a select committee to study related issues.
 The bill passed on July 7, 2005, and the Committee began meeting on September 19 and held hearings on November 9 and 10, 2005 on the University of Pittsburgh campus, and January 9 and 10, 2006 on the Temple University campus in Philadelphia.
 The committee also held two additional hearings in Harrisburg in March and May, 2006.
 The Committee submitted its final report to the full House in November 2006, in which it determined that there was no evidence of problems with in the Pennsylvania system, and that mechanisms are in place to address any problems that may arise in the future.